 The base Cayman is powered by a 2.7-liter horizontally opposed six-cylinder engine (also known as a flat-6 or boxer-6) that produces 275 horsepower and 213 pound-feet of torque.
 Like every Cayman, the base model employs rear-wheel drive and comes standard with a six-speed manual transmission.
 Optional is the PDK seven-speed dual-clutch automated manual.

-In Edmunds testing, the base Cayman with a manual transmission accelerated from zero to 60 mph in 5.8 seconds.
-EPA fuel economy estimates have improved significantly: The base Cayman returns 24 mpg combined (20 city/30 highway) with the standard six-speed, while PDK creeps up to a remarkable 26 mpg combined (22 city/32 highway).
+In Edmunds testing, the base Cayman with a manual transmission accelerated from zero to 60 mph in 5.8 seconds, one of the slowest times in its class.
+For fuel economy the base Cayman gets an EPA estimated 24 mpg combined (20 city/30 highway) with the standard six-speed, while PDK is rated at a remarkable 26 mpg combined (22/32).

 The Cayman S steps up to a 3.4-liter flat-6 good for 325 hp and 273 lb-ft of torque.
 In our tests, a Cayman S with PDK needed just 4.5 seconds to hit 60 mph (4.6 seconds with the manual transmission).
-That's impressively quick, though it's worth noting that the Corvette Stingray is quicker still.
-Fuel economy remains a strong suit, clocking in at 23 mpg combined (20 city/28 highway) with the manual and 24 mpg combined (21 city/30 highway) with PDK.
+Fuel economy remains a strong suit, clocking in at 23 mpg combined (20/28) with the manual and 24 mpg combined (21/30) with PDK.

 The 2014 Cayman comes standard with antilock brakes, stability control and an array of eight airbags that includes two side airbags and a knee airbag for each passenger.